-Tuition, Medical and Behaviour Support Service believes that PSHE and RSE should meet the needs of all students regardless of their developing sexuality and be able to deal honestly and sensitively with sexual orientation, answer appropriate questions and offering support.
+TMBSS believes that PSHE and RSE should meet the needs of all students regardless of their developing sexuality and be able to deal honestly and sensitively with sexual orientation, answer appropriate questions and offer support.
 Homophobic and Transphobic bullying is dealt with strongly yet sensitively.